MycoMatics/eNano/README.md

 <img src="./eNano_logo.PNG" width="400" height="200" alt="eNano logo" title="eNano logo">

-A simple workflow for eDNA runs on basecalled, demultiplexed Nanopore data as outputted by MinKnow.
+A simple, containerized workflow for eDNA runs on basecalled, demultiplexed Nanopore data as outputted by MinKnow.
 ---
+This pipeline was published as part of [What Quality Suffices for Nanopore Metabarcoding?
+Reconsidering Methodology and Ectomycorrhizae in Decaying Fagus sylvatica Bark as Case Study](https://doi.org/10.3390/jof10100708)

 ## Introduction
 eNano is a pipeline that generates an OTU (Operational Taxonomic Unit) table and associated taxonomy from demultiplexed Nanopore data outputted by Minknow.
 The input is usually a 'fastq_pass' directory with barcode01 - barcode96 subdirectories, each containing fastq files that passed some user-defined quality threshold.
+This branch of the pipeline runs in a containerized environment for ease of use (using Apptainer/Singularity)

-The pipeline consists of four consecutive steps:
+The pipeline consists of five consecutive steps:

 1. **Concatenation**: Concatenate fastq.gz files in each barcode subdirectory into a single fastq.
 The results are outputted in `concatenated_barcodes`.